 Medium projects

 This category offers a different perspective.
 If you want to take your document scanning software to the next level with more features, prices can vary significantly.
-It may encompass more complex web applications, e-commerce platforms, or mobile applications with moderate features.
+It may encompass more complex web applications, e-commerce platforms, or mobile scanning apps with moderate features.
 Prices may fall within the range of $50,000 to $250,000.

 Large projects